bclarke-nes/Introductory-R-and-Rmarkdown/README.md

 <img src="img/rsc_create.png" width="200px" style="display: block; margin: auto;" />

-Several users have reported difficulties completing this account creation process.
+Several users have reported difficulties completing this account creation process, particularly if they use a VPN.
 A quick workaround is to create the account from your phone (or other non-NHS device).
 You can then log-in using your new credentials from your NHS computer.